kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 If you use our analysis code in your work, please cite our paper:

 Mashhadi, A. (2024).
 Exploring Biases in Large Language Models through Co-Authorship Analysis.
-Under review at *EPJ Data Science*.
+Submitted to *EPJ Data Science*.